cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/kubernetes/_index.md

 * The following secrets must be defined on the {{< param cfy_manager_name >}}
   * `aws_access_key_id` - The AWS access key
   * `aws_secret_access_key` - The AWS secret key
-  * `aws_keypair` - The name of an AWS keypair to associate with virtual machines.
-The key must be created on AWS prior to running the example.
   * `private_key_content` - The SSH private key contents from the keypair

 * Access to the cloud infrastructure you select is required to demonstrate this example.
 That can mean ability to allocate the required VMs and networking (ECS), and/or access to S3, RDS, and EKS.